Jofosu/professor-student-advising-app/Doc/use-cases/plan-major-schedule.md

 4. The class gets added onto the schedule and removed from their checklist and into a “progress/done” list

-5. Student keeps adding classes until major requirements are filled
+5. Repeat steps 2-4 until all requirements are accounted for

 ###Extensions:
 2a.
 Their course is not offered this semester